 I highly doubt it!

-So whilst this method might sound good in theory in reality it has a lot of flaws and as a result it will be unlikely to enable you to earn any money, at least not without a LOT of work “promoting” this number.
+So whilst this method might sound good in theory, in reality, it has a lot of flaws and as a result, it will be unlikely to enable you to earn any money, at least not without a LOT of work “promoting” this number.

-Plus the money is gifted member to member so when you sign up you will have to add your PayPal account to get paid directly from anyone who signs up under you – this cash gifting method of payment is completely against PayPal’s TOS and you will see your account getting shutdown quicker than you can even connect it.
+Plus the money is gifted member to member so when you sign up you will have to add your PayPal account to get paid directly from anyone who signs up under you – this cash gifting method of payment is completely against PayPal’s TOS and you will see your account getting shut down quicker than you can even connect it.

 Basically the Share The Number is bad news.

-Verdict – Is Share The Number a Scam?
+Is Share The Number a Scam?

-Well it’s more of a scheme than a scam but nevertheless it’s still not something you’d want to get involved with as it will see you spending a whole lot of money & will leave you unlikely to make any back.
+Well, it’s more of a scheme than a scam but nevertheless, it’s still not something you’d want to get involved with as it will see you spending a whole lot of money & will leave you unlikely to make any back.

 Not to mention the fact that it could potentially see you getting yourself on the wrong side of the law as it encourages you to contact “leads” who may not have even opted in to be contacted (which totally goes against the CAN-SPAM act).

-But on top of that even if you connect your PayPal account & “try” to make money through the Share The Number system the chances are your PayPal account will be shut down before you even get the ball rolling because PayPal are totally against these types of schemes.
+But on top of that even if you connect your PayPal account & “try” to make money through the Share The Number system the chances are your PayPal account will be shut down before you even get the ball rolling because PayPal is totally against these types of schemes.

-There are many legitimate ways that you can make money online but this is certainly not one of them & for that reason I won’t be recommending it to you.
+There are many legitimate ways that you can make money online but this is certainly not one of them & for that reason, I won’t be recommending it to you.
 My advice is to stay away from it & don’t even enter your details because if they’re selling details in their packages then what does that mean they are going to do with yours?